 Hedge funds are partnerships that pool their money.
 They use various kinds of investing and risk management methods in search of big returns.
 They keep going even when markets are falling.
 Hedge funds often use leverage (or borrowing) in an attempt to boost returns.

 The array of services offered by prime brokerages includes:

-- Borrowing stocks or cash: Prime brokers assist hedge funds in getting extra cash to amplify returns.
-They also aid them in “short selling,” where investors sell stocks they don’t own by borrowing from a broker.
+- Borrowing stocks or cash: Prime brokers assist hedge funds in getting cash to amplify returns.
+They also aid them in “short selling,” where investors sell stocks they don’t own by borrowing them from a broker.

-- Helping them find new investors: Prime brokerages can offer “capital introduction” services.
-Here they set up meetings and present to those who may be interested in investing in a fund.
+- Helping them find new investors: Prime brokerages can offer “capital introduction” services, whereby they set up meetings and present to those who may be interested in investing in a fund.

 - Providing access to research: Prime brokers usually have robust research departments that can churn out data and reports on nearly anything a fund manager may need.
 In many cases, the broker makes this research available to funds simply for being a customer.

 - Serving as a custodian: By having custody of a fund's assets, a prime broker can move quickly on trades.
 This also makes financial reporting much simpler.

 - Staying aware of regulatory issues: The regulatory environment around finance is complex.
 Hedge funds may not have the resources to stay on top of every change in rules.
 Prime brokers often serve as advisors in this area.

 - Offering other “concierge” services: Some brokers may offer niche services, such as performance analytics reports and lines of credit.
 Newer funds may even get help with administrative tasks, such as human resources and staff training.